Raising the Standard

 Stakeholders

 PFS’ settlement agent, document repository and platform operator will be MUFG Pension and Market Services.
-MUFG is Japan’s the largest bank.
+MUFG is Japan’s the largest commercial bank.

 PFS has granted Tāmata Hauhā Limited the ability to introduce Māori Forests for certification.